 - Usable: it’s actionable, engaging, and implementable by the user.

 - Entertaining: it inspires and evokes an emotional response (e.g., laughter, fear, sadness, hope, etc).

 I’m sure there are more qualities than those.
-I’ve heard people say, “It’s findable,” “it’s scannable,” “it’s readable,” etc. Those things, to me, are signs of a good user experience.
-Some do overlap, as good experience is the sign of good content.
+I’ve heard people say that it’s also findable, scannable, readable, etc. Those things, to me, are signs of a good user experience.
+Some do overlap, as an effective UX is the sign of good content.

 But by other qualities, I mean those I’ve seen other SEO experts say, such as the content is reportable, quotable, memorable, and so on.
 All those things are good.
 But they revolve around the three important ones I mentioned above.